Trams in Gdańsk: 1989–2012

 On 12 May 2012, the track to Chełm was expanded to Łostowice and Orunia Górna via Ujeścisko.
 A transfer terminal (Łostowice Świętokrzyska) was established between Łostowice and Orunia Górna, with room for 150 cars and a bike park.

 After 2012

 On 6 September 2013, a bid was called for the construction of a tram line to PKM Brętowo via Piecki-Migowo.
 The call for bids was won by MTM (the contractor for the line to Chełm, Orunia Górna, and Łostowice) and Rajbud, which offered an investment of 116.3 million zł.
 The contract for the implementation of the investment was signed on 12 November 2013, and construction work began.
 The first tram on the line run on 1 September 2015.

 On 30 June 2020, the track to Piecki-Migowo has been extended 2.8 km along Paweł Adamowicz Avenue to Ujeścisko loop at the intersection of streets Warszawska and Jabłoniowa.
 After financial analysis Gdańsk authorities decided to expand the new tram route along Lavender Hill street ending it near new Elementary School No. 6.

+On 14 January 2025, the Siennicki Bridge was closed which caused tram lines 8 and 9 to be shortened to the Głęboka stop located just near the bridge.
+The bridge is scheduled to be opened in mid-2027.
+A replacement bus line (T8) has been introduced until the bridge will be reopened, going via Trasa Sucharskiego.
+Additionally, a temporary ferry line (F8) was introduced in order to allow for pedestrians to get to the other side quicker.
+Bus line 911 was also introduced, going from the Siennicka bus stop (near the ferry stop) towards Górki Zachodnie and vice versa.
+Rides on all the temporary lines are free.